UPDATE: This small business tax deductions post was originally published on 2 May 2019 and updated on 19 October 2020.

 That last one is The Question we all want answered.

-Small business tax deductions you could claim in 2020
+Small business tax deductions you could claim

 You certainly don’t want the Australian Tax Office (ATO) to red flag you for an audit because you pushed the boundaries of your small business deductions.